-Making lumpy human capital investments is difficult, particularly since returns may accrue with a significant time lag.
-Lack of commitment impedes savings and diverts funds from intended investments.
-We draw on a cluster randomised controlled trial in rural India to provide the first evidence that labelled microcredit is effective in increasing take-up of a lumpy human capital investment, a safe toilet.
+Imperfect capital markets and commitment problems impede lumpy human capital investments.
+Labelled loans can alleviate both constraints, but little is known about their effectiveness in practice.
+We draw on a cluster randomized controlled trial in rural India to provide the first evidence that labelled microcredit is effective in increasing take-up of a lumpy human capital investment, a safe toilet.
 Testing predictions from a theoretical model provides novel evidence that loan labels influence household borrowing and investment decisions.
 Not all loans are used for sanitation investments, suggesting that loan labels offer a soft commitment incentive.